Sunday, 22 July 2007

 Ascent 164 m, descent 114 m

-We left just after seven, wrapped in our warm jackets.
-Without going back to the village, we crossed the bridge and set off along the road which hugged the hills at the edge of the river valley.
+We left just after seven, huddled inside our warm jackets.
+Without going back to the village, we crossed the bridge and set off along the road at the foot of a line of hills bordering the river valley.

-It was an ideal walking road, as only the odd local vehicle came past, all other traffic being either on the highway through the town or on the autoroute.
-The river was sinuous in its flat bed, bordered by fields, with isolated farmhouses here and there.
+It was an ideal walking road, with only the occasional local vehicle coming past, all other traffic being either on the highway through the town or on the autoroute.
+The river was sinuous in its flat bed, and edged by fields, with isolated farmhouses here and there.

 Near the village of Vauclaire, with its big monastic enclosure, we spied a fellow pedestrian, but a very slow-moving one, carrying only a plastic bag and looking down intently into the long wet grass beside the road.
-He was collecting snails after yesterday’s rain.
+It turned out that he was collecting snails after yesterday’s rain.

 At 9:15 we got tired of waiting and shouldered our packs for the road, but the épicerie woman rushed out to detain us.
 “She” had arrived at the back and was about to open up.
-The door creaked open, the shutters were thrown back and we entered with gladness.
+The door creaked open, the shutters were thrown back and we entered gratefully.

 Before our lovely coffees had even arrived at the table, there were half a dozen locals lounging at the bar, sprung from somewhere invisible.

 From our window looking out on the sunny, tree-lined square, we saw an ancient 2CV coughing its way towards the épicerie.

 It stopped in the middle of the road, releasing slowly, like a hermit crab from its shell, a fat, whiskery, even more ancient fellow and an arthritic dog, Souzy.